GonzagaEagles16/Boston/README.md

 The KiCAD files are done using the nightly builds, as the Acheron Library is currently on the nightlies and aren't compatible with the 5.1.6 stable build.
 This will be updated over to the next stable KiCAD release whenever that comes out (which will  be the release is after 5.1.6) This project uses the [Acheron Library](https://github.com/AcheronProject/AcheronLibrary).

  The KiCAD files use project-specific paths to the Acheron Library.
 To set this up - in KiCAD, open Preferences > Configure Paths.
 Add a new entry, with ACHERONLIB for the name, and for the path, the directory where the AcheronLibrary folder resides in.

-## PCB Changelog

-* V0.3 and earlier - these used a two-PCB design, with microcontroller, USB port, and associated components on the daughterboard, and a completely through-hole main PCB.
-Not compatible with the published case designs.
-The firmware is largely similar, though the matrix is different.
-* V0.4 - August 11, 2020 - a complete redesign.
-Placed everything on a single PCB, with a centered USB-C port.
-The F-key clusters are moved closer to the main alpha keys.
-Switched to SMD diodes.
-Designed for both the 3D-printed/FR4 version, and the metal version.
-Working.
-* V0.5 - September 16, 2020 - added split space and WKL support, a grounding pad for the metal case, changed silkscreen somewhat, and changed the microcontroller footprint to be able to take both LQFP-48 and UFQFPN48 due to shortages of LQFP48 STM32F072's.
-This had several critical routing mistakes, and needs some traces cut and wires soldered in to work.
-* V0.5.1 - September 23, 2020 - this fixed some critical routing errors in V0.5, and slightly improved the silkscreen.
-The grounding pad is now connected to ground via a ferrite bead.
-Currently being tested.

 ## Acknowledgements